turhancan97/Navigation-of-a-Unicycle-Like-Vehicle/README.md

 ##### Dynamic Window Approach
 A popular local planner is the Dynamic Window Approach (DWA) algorithm which is basically a local motion planning that works well in dynamic environments.
 In most physical applications of robotic navigation, global and local planning are combined to generate optimal and feasible waypoints for robotic navigation.
 For example, the popular Robotic Operating System (ROS) used by researchers and hobbyist alike to prototype robotic designs, uses the Dijkstra algorithm as a global planner and the DWA as a local planner in its motion planning architecture.

 The DWA is a reactive collision avoidance algorithm that incorporates the geometry and motion dynamics of the robot.
 As with most other local planners, the goal of this planning algorithm is to generate feasible motion and steering commands in short time intervals that direct the robot to the goal.
-Based on the kinematic limitations of the robot, a 2-D dimensional velocity search space is created by considering all possible velocity pairs ($v$,$w$) that are reachable based on its kinematics.
-This search space ($V_s$) is then limited to only select velocities pairs that enable the robot to come to a stop in the vicinity of an obstacle considering the max deceleration of the robot.
+Based on the kinematic limitations of the robot, a 2-D dimensional velocity search space is created by considering all possible velocity pairs (v, w) that are reachable based on its kinematics.
+This search space (Vs) is then limited to only select velocities pairs that enable the robot to come to a stop in the vicinity of an obstacle considering the max deceleration of the robot.

-These velocities are known as admissible velocities ($V_a$).
+These velocities are known as admissible velocities (Va).
 A velocity pair is considered admissible based on the formula below:

 $V_a\:=\left(v,\:w\right)|v\le \sqrt{2\cdot dist\left(v,w\right)\cdot \dot{v_b}}\wedge \:w\:\le \sqrt{2\cdot \:dist\left(v,w\right)\cdot \:\dot{w_b}}$

-Where ($v$, $w$) are the linear (v) and angular (w) velocity pairs.
+Where (v, w) are the linear (v) and angular (w) velocity pairs.
 Given a velocity pair, the subfunction dist(v, w) generates the distance to the closest obstacle from the robot.
-Also, given that $v_b$ and $w_b$ represent the linear and angular accelerations for breakage respectively, based on the expression above, a velocity pair is admissible if the robot can come to a stop before colliding into an obstacle.
+Also, given that vb and wb represent the linear and angular accelerations for breakage respectively, based on the expression above, a velocity pair is admissible if the robot can come to a stop before colliding into an obstacle.
 Once admissible velocity pairs have been established, a dynamic window is created.
-The dynamic window is a sub velocity search space constituting velocity pairs from $V_d$ that are reachable within the next time interval given acceleration constraints.
+The dynamic window is a sub velocity search space constituting velocity pairs from Vd that are reachable within the next time interval given acceleration constraints.
 Velocity pairs are consideredr eachable based on formula below:

 $V_d\:=\:\left(v,w\right)|\:v\in \:\left[v_a\:-\:\dot{v}\cdot \:t,\:v_a\:+\:\dot{v}\cdot \:t\right]\wedge \:\:w\in \:\left[w_a-\dot{w}\cdot \:t,\:w_a\:+\:\dot{w}\cdot \:t\right]$

-Velocity pairs in the dynamic window $V_d$ depend on selected admissible pairs and time.
-Based on formula of $V_d$, sets in $V_d$ are time based, therefore velocities that are reachable given the current time step and current velocity, which constitute the dynamic window.
+Velocity pairs in the dynamic window Vd depend on selected admissible pairs and time.
+Based on formula of Vd, sets in Vd are time based, therefore velocities that are reachable given the current time step and current velocity, which constitute the dynamic window.
 Typically, a set of possible trajectories is generated at every time step using all velocity pairs in the dynamic window.
-The global velocity search space constitutes the possible velocities according to the specifications of the robot ($V_s$), admissible velocities ($V_a$) and finally the dynamic window ($V_d$)
+The global velocity search space constitutes the possible velocities according to the specifications of the robot (Vs), admissible velocities (Va) and finally the dynamic window (Vd)

 $V_{space} = V_s \cap V_a \cap V_d$